sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \label{eq:symRexp}
 \end{align}
 $$
-Because $\Lambda$ is a diagonal matrix (of eigenvalues), it can be square-rooted to obtain
+Because $\Lambda$ is a diagonal matrix (of eigenvalues), it can be square-rooted to obtain the singular values

 $$
 \begin{align}